 As an entrepreneur, connecting with others and putting effort into creating a network is something that can pay off tenfold, not just in terms of startup growth.
 The connections you make with others during this period can offer mentorship, help with business decisions, and simply be supportive friends.

-Even as a one-person business, you can surround yourself with amazing people and find support in a community dedicated to helping entrepreneurs like you grow and succeed.
+Even as a one-person business, it’s essential to surround yourself with amazing people that motivate and inspire you.
+Many entrepreneurs and startup founders choose to find support in a community dedicated to helping entrepreneurs grow and succeed.

-In a coworking community, the opportunity to brainstorm and share ideas with other professionals is limitless – take advantage of it!
+In a coworking space, you’re able to connect and share ideas with like-minded individuals, and with those who are different too.
+The opportunity to brainstorm and share ideas with other professionals is limitless – take advantage of it!

 2. Make yourself and your expertise known

 A dynamic and diverse community gives you the opportunity to connect and collaborate with other members.
 Take advantage of these to get new business and referrals.